shotnothing/claudsor/README.md

 **Known Issues**
 - Sometimes Cursor returns `Provider Error` if you don't use it for a while.
 Workaround is to restart the app, and put in the new OpenAI Base Url.
 Will fix soon.
 - `This model does not support assistant message prefill.` Will fix soon.
+- You need a paid Cursor account to use third-party models.
+I don't know what to do about this...

 ### Usage